vyshnavvg/PromptWars/README.md

 - The app is designed as support tooling and not a replacement for emergency professionals.
 - Helpline call and SOS actions are surfaced as first-class, one-tap options.
 - AI responses are structured and validated with fallback paths to avoid blank or broken UI.
+- Never commit real API keys; use Azure App Service settings for deployment and `public/runtime-config.local.js` for local development.

 ## Hackathon Focus